TULiberalArts/Psychology/pages/next-stops.md

 published: true
 ---
 ## Where Can an Academic Career in Psychology Take You?
-An undergraduate degree in Psychology affords many opportunities for careers and further study at the graduate level, because the knowledge and skills learned through the major (e.g., critical thinking, human behavior) are important to many disciplines.
+The knowledge and skills you'll learn through your undergraduate Psychology major (e.g., critical thinking, human behavior) are important to many disciplines and will afford you many career and graduate study opportunities.
 Psychology majors are often employed in management positions, real estate, sales, marketing, social services, and labor relations.
-Many psychology majors also go on to graduate study in psychology or other fields, including law, medicine, and business school.
+Many psychology majors also go on to graduate study in psychology or other fields, including law, medicine and business school.

-Temple Psychology students are informed of career options and advised of career decisions through a formal course, called [Careers in Psychology](http://bulletin.temple.edu/search/?P=PSY%201002).
-This course is designed to encourage students to begin to prepare for their career early during their undergraduate training so that they may maximally benefit from their undergraduate education.
+The formal course [Careers in Psychology](http://bulletin.temple.edu/search/?P=PSY%201002) teaches Temple Psychology students about their career options and provides advice for career decisions.
+This course encourages students to begin preparing for their career early during their undergraduate training so that they may maximally benefit from their undergraduate education.

 Examples of internship settings include:
 - Abington Memorial Hospital